powerflo-data/Final-Project-Ironhack/README.md

 Due to the logic of the assigning alrotihm*, there was no song left having "Rock ‚n‘ Roll" or "Disco" assigned to it.
 They either got "Rock" or "Pop"/"Hip-Hop" as genre assigned to. <br>
 Therefore I continued with only 16 main-genres. <br>

-*(ranking the most likely main-genre by counting full string matches comparing the genre of each song with the dictionary mentioned above)

 Afterwards I dealt with typical cleaning processes like:
 - handling of NaN values
 - removing duplicates